ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

     ENTRYPOINT ["java", "-jar", "app/build/libs/app.jar"]

-These are the commands that you need to build and run the application with Podman:
+These weree the commands that we used to build and run the application with Podman:

     podman build -t spring_application_image .
     podman run -d -p 8080:8080 --name spring_application_run spring_application_image